erewhon/reactive-web-presentation/presentation/presentation.md

 people to record what they've done.
 Think of a combination of status reports, progress meetings, and a work diary.

-A commericial offering that attempts to produce this is [iDoneThis](https://idonethis.com/home/).
+A commercial offering that attempts to produce this is [iDoneThis](https://idonethis.com/home/).

 Let's create a simple thing.
 Call it Schnippets.

-Basically, there are 2 main models.
+Basically, there is 1 main model: status report.

-1. A status report.
 To keep it simple, let's just take a big block of text.
 Perhaps we can treat it as markdown.
 We'll call this a Schnippet.

-2. A user.
+There are other concepts, like a user.
 Someone who logs into the system.
 They have an email address so we can bug them.

 We can add things like following relationships.
 Perhaps tags for the person or the schnippet.
 We can get fancier later.